hellojustin/noteworthy/README.md

 1. Configure a git remote to point at the production Heroku environment:
     ``` sh
-    $ heroku git:remote -a noteworthy
+    $ heroku git:remote -a noteworthy-prod
     ```

 1. Push the master branch to the heroku remote: